-Led by its founder and president Rabbi Yechiel Eckstein, The Fellowship provides humanitarian aid to the needy in Israel and in Jewish communities around the world, promotes prayer and security on behalf of the Jewish state, and builds bridges of understanding between Christians and Jews.
+Founded by Rabbi Yechiel Eckstein and led by its president Yael Eckstein, The Fellowship provides humanitarian aid to the needy in Israel and in Jewish communities around the world, promotes prayer and security on behalf of the Jewish state, and builds bridges of understanding between Christians and Jews.

 The Fellowship now raises more than $140 million per year – mostly from Christians – and has nearly two million supporters and advocates.
-Since its founding, The Fellowship has raised more than $1.3 billion for this work.
-The organization has offices in Jerusalem, Chicago, Miami, Toronto, Seoul, and Sao Paulo.
+Since its founding, The Fellowship has raised more than $1.4 billion for this work.
+The organization has offices in Jerusalem, Chicago, Toronto, Seoul, and Sao Paulo.

-Programs for the elderly (day centers and clubs), help in moving families toward self-sufficiency, programs for women (assistance for poor, abused, and single mothers), professional training for young adults (dental assistants, nurses’ aides), scholarships and training for at-risk minorities and youth, and academic scholarships for graduates of IDF fighting units.
+Programs for the elderly (day centers and clubs), help in moving families toward self-sufficiency, programs for women (assistance for poor, abused, and single mothers), professional training for young adults (dental assistants, nurses’ aides), scholarships and training for at-risk children and youth, and aid to minorities in Israel (Christians, Druze, Bedouin).

-Aid for orphans and foster children, special programs in the community, food for homeless and at-risk youth, renovations at foster homes, orphanages and children’s villages, immigrant youth-movement program, pre-military preparatory programs, beds and basic furniture for children living in poverty.
+Aid for orphans and foster children, special programs in the community, food for homeless and at-risk youth, renovations at foster homes, orphanages and children’s villages, after-school programs, beds and basic furniture for children living in poverty.

 Aid to terror victims and their families, hospitals, emergency renovations and equipment, soldiers’ welfare: vouchers for food and clothing, assistance for Ethiopian immigrant soldiers, support programs for former soldiers, lone soldiers (without family support) and soldiers in need.